British and Irish Lions

 "Guys like Niall Brophy, Ray McLoughlin and Luke Fitzgerald are all regulars in the club and come down to give the kids a training sessions, continuing the connection from one generation to the next.

-Our New gym was named the Niall Brophy gym last year as a show of gratitude to everything he has done and continues to do for Blackrock College RFC"
+Blackrock College RFC's gym was named the Niall Brophy gym last year as a show of gratitude to everything he has done and continues to do for the club"